Shianne1/Bullet_Train_Game_Team_Justice_League/src/README.txt

 [[MONSTER/BATTLE COMMANDS:]]
-[Inspect "monster name"] - uses a turn to print the monster's description [Fight Monster] - lets the player take an initiative attack on a monster in the room [Attack Monster] - lets the player attack the monster in battle [Parry monster] - gives the player a chance for a double or nothing attack
+[Checkout "monster name"] - uses a turn to print the monster's description [Fight Monster] - lets the player take an initiative attack on a monster in the room [Attack Monster] - lets the player attack the monster in battle [Parry monster] - gives the player a chance for a double or nothing attack